mrlem/kotlin-native-gnome/README.md

   - some data-types are not handled yet (like GLists and arrays)
   - lambda-based signal handlers don't forward any data
   - methods throwing errors are not handled
+* not yet expososed on jitpack, so not easy to integrate
+* automated API generation only exports GTK elements for now
 * tested on Ubuntu 20.04

 ## See also